 Today at the Olympics: Gold rush in the pool continues with relay success

+Today at the Olympics: GB swimming glory but mixed emotions in rowing

 Tom Dean strikes gold for a second time as Team GB maintain medal form.